Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 - [Wallzipping](#Wallzipping)
 - [Xu Shu high jump](#Xu-Shu-high-jump)

-### General advice

 Most walls in this game are essentially infinitely high, and there's no hope of jumping past them.
 However, different kind of doors, gateways and other temporary obstacles have a finite height.
 So when you're doing these jump tactics, you should always aim for the doorways.
 Sometimes it can be hard to discern which part of the level design is an infinitely tall outer boundary and which is a gateway.
 In these cases, looking closer at the map should be helpful, as various kinds of openable doors are marked with a different color.

 Note that it's not always possible to tell the height of collision by just looking.
 Although many garrison gates are exactly as high as they look, some are blocked by additional invisible boundary.
-Experimentation is useful.
+You may need to experiment a bit to find out how high something is.

 ### Basic infinite jump

 The basic infinite jump is done by chaining together air specials to gain essentially infinite height and/or horizontal movement in air.
 Although normally you can only use a single air special while airborne, you can bypass this limitation by switching characters in air.
-With some practice, it's possible to chain together air specials and character switching pretty seamlessly.

 Not every team member is equally good at infinite jumping.
 Some characters have an air special which ends in a downsmash, making them unusable for infinite jumps.
 Many have an air special which lets them at least hover, but they'll need to be paired with a better infinite jumper for the jump to actually go anywhere.
-Speed-type characters are especially valuable since they can use double jump in between air specials to make it easier to avoid losing height while switching characters.
+Speed-type characters are especially valuable since they can use double jump in between air specials, making it easier to avoid losing height while chaining together jump actions.

+As one unfortunate quirk, air specials that are interrupted with a double jump may randomly lose their gained height at the end.
+This only happens 10-15% of the time, but it still creates a small degree of inconsistency to vertical infinite jumping for most characters.
+However, there are a few characters (like Xingcai) who can use their air charge attack during an infinite jump to gain additional height which is never lost due to this quirk, which can be highly valuable during longer infinite jumps.

 There's a [tier list](#Character-tier-lists) further below detailing which characters are the best for infinite jumping.